 However, recently, Glaxo has become serious about pursuing the final approval process.
 Here is an interesting recent thread to follow on Reddit regarding Glaxo’s pursuing phase III FDA approval for treating hair loss with Dutasteride.

 Dutasteride 0.5mg/day clinical trial for final FDA approval — started in April 2013 and is expected to be completed in October 2014

-Unfortunately, most hair loss forum members who have been using Dutasteride over the past decade do not seem to have seen stunning results based on anecdotal evidence.
+Unfortunately, barring a few exceptions, most hair loss forum members who have been using Dutasteride over the past decade do not seem to have seen and major new hair growth based on anecdotal evidence.
 It is nevertheless likely that on average, the reported results on the forums have been superior to those attained from Finasteride as the various studies have predicted.
+Countless people have witnessed a cessation in hair loss after getting on Dutasteride.
 Once Dutasteride (Avodart) is approved as a hair loss drug, there will hopefully be many more forum members taking the drug, and we will therefore have far more data points to compare results relative to Finasteride.

 Will Dr. Sawaya be proved correct after all in her optimism regarding Dutasteride being a miracle drug?
 Will we finally see a third non-surgical FDA approved hair loss treatment option after Finasteride and Minoxidil by the end of 2015?